Meta-Learning: Structure, Advantages & Examples

 There are many ways to optimize hyperparameters.

 Grid Search: This method uses manually predefined hyperparameters.
 A group of predefined parameters is searched for the most powerful.
 Grid search involves trying all possible combinations of hyperparameter values.
 The model then decides on the most appropriate hyperparameter value.
-However, this method is considered traditional because it is time-consuming and inefficient.
+However, developers consider this method traditional because it is time-consuming and inefficient.

 Random Search: Grid search is an exhaustive method.
 It involves binding all possible combinations of values.
 This method takes the place of this exhaustive process with a random search.
 The model creates random combinations and tries to fit the data set to test the accuracy.
 Since the search is random, there is a possibility that the model will miss several potentially optimal combinations.
 On the other hand, it uses much less time than grid search and often provides the ideal solution.
 A random search can outperform a grid search.
-This is under the condition that several hyperparameters are needed to optimize the algorithm.
+This occurs when developers need to optimize several hyperparameters for the algorithm.

 We will cover these two and other optimization methods in another article.
 However, if you want to learn more about grid search and random search now, check out this hyperparameter tuning conceptual guide.